iShafayet/polymer-fx/docs/fx-app.md

 }
 ```

-## navigateTo(path)
+## navigateTo(url)
 Go to a certain url.
-Similar to `window.location = path` but handles a few checks internally.
+Similar to `window.location = url` but handles a few checks internally.
 You're advised to use it.
 Note that it is relative unless you specify protocol.

 **Example:**